Columbia College welcomes International Students

 Individuals wishing to enter Canada as Columbia College students must meet the following requirements:

 - You must be accepted by Columbia College into one of our programs (and be in possession of the necessary documentation attesting to that acceptance).

 - Depending on country of origin, you may be required to have a Study Permit.
-The Canadian Embassy Consulate will instruct you if required.
+The Canadian Embassy or Consulate will instruct you if a permit is required.

 - You must prove that you have enough money to pay for your tuition fees, living expenses for yourself and any family members who come with you to Canada, and return transportation for yourself and any family members who come with you to Canada.